fresko/AI_Gemini_Appsheet/README.md

 # AI_Gemini_Appsheet
-Build no-code business apps with AppSheet / AppsScript and Google Cloud AI
+Build no-code business apps with AppSheet / AppsScript and Google Cloud AI. some topics and snippets that can help you in the development of your prompt

 <img src="../main/image/gemini_logo.jpg" alt="image"  height="100px">